milijan-mosic/NetLook/plan.md

   [x] - Fetches data about CPU, RAM, SSD and network usage from device that's installed on [x] - Sends data every second to server via HTTP
+  [] - Agent should try to send the data every second, even if the first time connection is closed

   [] - Sends data every X seconds to server via websocket [] - Can be installed via Docker and AUR, or build it manually